 Overview

 The Caledonia Community Schools Athletic Complex is a major new community hub located approximately 20 miles southeast of downtown Grand Rapids, Michigan.
 At approximately 47,000 square feet, this modern two-story facility brings a diverse set of wellness, recreation, and educational amenities under one roof.
+The project required a durable structural solution capable of performing in a high-moisture natatorium environment while meeting budget and schedule expectations.

 Project Details: